z-purr/x402-api-gateway/README.md

 # x402 Starter Kit

 A starter kit for building paid APIs using the x402 payment protocol.
-Includes an OpenAI integration as a demonstration example.

 > To deploy to EigenCompute, follow [these steps](DEPLOYING_TO_EIGENCOMPUTE.md).

 ## Overview

-This starter kit demonstrates how to build a paid API using x402 payments.
+This starter kit demonstrates how to build paid APIs using x402.
 It:

 1. Receives API requests
-2. Requires payment (of $0.10 USDC) before processing
+2. Requires payment (in this example of $0.10 USDC) before processing
-3. Verifies and settles payments on-chain
+3. Verifies and settles payments through the x402 facilitator (defaulting to https://x402.org/facilitator)
 4. Processes requests (using OpenAI as an example)
 5. Returns responses after payment is confirmed